 Targeting is the key to successful marketing campaigns, and it’s not the first time we said it.
 Your mobile content needs to be adjusted to the specific target group, but also the type of platform.
 For example, Instagram is the perfect app for mobile marketing because it was specially developed to be most effective on smartphones or mobile devices.
 Therefore, it’s good to know both the person you want to attract and the channel used for your marketing actions.

 Focusing on your audience, as well as on your mobile-first strategy, is going to help you build successful campaigns.
 You must remember two things.
 First, your audience does not have a long attention span.
 And second, they spend more time on the Internet either way.
 Both factors are somewhat beneficial if you capture their attention.

 Using the right keywords also keeps your specified target group engaged.
-Companies that make good use of content marketing, for the example with targeting the right keywords, bring long-term organic search results.
-Search users are the most valuable leads that you should be concerned to drive to your business.
+Companies that make good use of content marketing, for example by targeting the right keywords, bring long-term organic search results.
+Search users are the most valuable leads that you should be concerned about driving to your business.

 Make use of localized content

 According to Google/Nielsen study, 40% of all mobile searches have local intent, and 73% of mobile searches trigger additional actions.
 Therefore, localized content is such a value in creating a good mobile marketing strategy.

 Localized content is a type of content you create to target local customers.
 People who use their mobile devices to search online are more likely to respond to localized content.
 Any platform that targets a group of people who share a similar interest is important when creating localized content.

 The mobile content marketing that focuses on localization includes:

 - Topic update – configure Google Alerts to know which topics are trending in a specific region and use Google Analytics to get location from visitors; then you can select regional topics for regional visitors and create personalized content,

 - Local keywords – add such keywords to the content, to meta properties, and as ALT tags; that’s guaranteed visibility,